nextcloud/spreed/docs/constants.md

 ### Listable scope
 * `0` Participants only
-* `1` Regular users only, excluding guest app users
+* `1` Regular users only, excluding users created with the Guests app
 * `2` Everyone

 ### Webinar lobby states